 PARC BROEKHUIZEN LEERSUM

 When I made the list of the 10 hottest hotel openings of 2016 I’ve mentioned the trend ‘forget the citytrip, go on a quick nature trip’.
-We’re all so busy with going from one place to another, working our way through a to-do-list and don’t forget to look up from our phone that we tend to use that ethos during our citytrips as well.
+We’re all so busy going from one place to another, working our way through a to-do-list and don’t forget to look up from our phone that we tend to use that ethos during our citytrips as well.
 That’s why you see new cool hotel openings happening in rural areas because nature is bringing us new ideas, inspiration and relaxation.
-Chef Marco Westmaas, known for his restaurant Elzenduin in Ter Heijde and several restaurants in Thailand, moved back to The Netherlands to open Parc Broekhuizen, a restaurant and hotel in a beautiful castle inside a National Park close to Utrecht.
+A new addition is Parc Broekhuizen, a restaurant and hotel in a beautiful castle inside a National Park close to Utrecht.

 Upon arriving you will immediately slow down as the surroundings sink in: the castle is surrounded by snow when I arrive on a Wednesday in January and the lake behind it is frozen.
 When you step inside the building you’ll notice the modern design immediately.
 Designer Judith van Mourik took care of every single detail.
 The Gubi-chairs from Denmark are covered with a fabric designed by Jean Paul Gaultier – just like the couch in the restaurant.
 The carpet slowly changes color when you walk the stairs.
 The beautiful chandelier on the first floor is designed by Jan Pauwels from Belgium.
 They still kept the old details: in one of the spaces on the first floor the walls are covered by paintings of Willem Joseph Laguy from 1780 (which was the inspiration for the humorous design and branding of the property done by Fitzroy Amsterdam – they turned the figures on that paintings into modern-like figures with for example a selfie-stick).